Coworking is here to stay, but it’s not just for digital nomads

 Technology is off the hook in most coworking spaces

 So by introducing yourself to this new form of networking through learning inside a coworking space, you will have already taken huge steps in learning new technologies.
-In the first few months of my immersion I was introduced changes in collaboration through software like Slack and Quip, learned about new project management tools like Active Collab and Trello, strengthened my understanding of new web site building software, and played around with some of the early examples of virtual reality.
+In the first few months of my immersion, I was introduced to changes in collaboration through software like Slack and Quip.
+I learned about new project management tools like Active Collab and Trello.
+And I strengthened my understanding of new website-building software and played around with some of the early examples of virtual reality.

-Many of these things are all key to stay on top of not only for a small business owner, but also as an employee of any company that plans to stay on the forefront of the changing business environment.
+Many of these things are all key to staying on top of things not only for a small business owner, but also for an employee of any company that plans to stay on the forefront of the changing business environment.

-So at this point in your introduction to coworking you will have created new alliances through nontraditional networking and technology education, so the next passive step that happens by default is collaboration.
-Now, this will eventually take the form of actual partnerships on projects or frying fish much larger than you may have been able to take on yourself, and that’s great, but let’s think smaller.
+So at this point in your introduction to coworking you will have created new alliances through nontraditional networking and technology education.
+The next passive step that happens—by default—is collaboration.

-I mentioned that this web site was essentially a product of my immersion into cowork.
-So again, digital was never my strong suite.
-But after attending a few meetups on Drupal and WordPress (both prominent open source web site building platforms), asking a few questions here and there to the people I had become friends with while coworking, and simply bring privy to other people openly talking about the platforms and how to work in them or solve problems, I was stronger armed to embark upon building this site.
+I mentioned that this website was essentially a product of my immersion into coworking.
+Again, digital was never my strong suit.
+But after attending a few meetups on Drupal and WordPress (both prominent open source website building platforms), asking a few questions here and there to the people I had become friends with while coworking, and simply bring privy to other people openly talking about the platforms and how to work in them or solve problems, I was stronger armed to embark upon building this site.

 So if you haven’t seen the light yet, this one should do it.
-Most coworking spaces run about $100-150/mo for unlimited access to the facilities, which include wifi, community desk or office space, essential power hookups, etc. Most spaces also have premium offerings like devoted office space, meeting rooms, podcast studios, and so on.
+Most coworking spaces in the US run about $100-150/mo for unlimited access to the facilities.
+That includes wifi, community desk or office space, essential power hookups, etc. Most spaces also have premium offerings like devoted office space, meeting rooms, podcast studios, and so on.